RangerMauve/mqtt-emitter/README.md

 ------------------
 In node or browserify install with
   $ npm install --save mqtt-emitter

 And then use it with
 ``` javascript
 var MQTTEmitter = require("mqtt-emitter");
 var events = new MQTTEmitter();
 ```
-If you aren't using browserify (for some crazy reason), then you can get a pre-bundled version from the build folder of the repository.
+If you aren't using [Browserify](http://browserify.org/) (for some crazy reason), then you can build a bundle with `npm run build` or `npm run build-min`.
 The bundle is UMD compatible and supports UMD, CommonJS and creates a global called MQTTEmitter if neither of those are present.
 Just dump the file in your HTML and you can use it with

 ``` javascript
 var events = new MQTTEmitter();
 ```

 API
 ---
-The API is the same as EventEmitter (but also has some things from pattern-emitter) except that the `on()` method has custom functionality.
+The API is the same as [EventEmitter](https://nodejs.org/api/events.html) except that  `on()`, and `emit()` have custom functionality.
 ``` javascript
 emitter.on(topic_pattern,callback)
 ```

 `topic_pattern` is a MQTT topic with optional named wildcards which get parsed out.
 See [mqtt-regex](https://github.com/RangerMauve/mqtt-regex#how-params-work) for how the patterns work.

-`callback` takes two arguments, one which is the payload of the event, and the second which is an object containing the parsed out parameters from the topic pattern.
+`callback` takes four arguments:
+ - `payload` : The payload that was passed in with `emit()`
+ - `params` : The parameters parsed out using the topic pattern from the topic.
+See [mqtt-regex](https://github.com/RangerMauve/mqtt-regex#how-params-work) for details
+ - `topic` : The topic that was emitted with `emit()`
+ - `topic_pattern` : The topic pattern that was used when this listener was registered

 There are also hooks that you can listen for new and removed topic listeners.